BSA Health & Medical Records

 All youth and adults attending Tomahawk must have a completed Long Term BSA Health and Medical Record on file with the Health Director.

 National BSA policy requires that each participant, regardless of age, uses the same form and has it completed annually by a medical professional.
 The camp physical has provided early detection of potential problems and valuable information needed in case of an emergency.
 It has helped make camp a safer place.

-Anyone at camp for 72 hours or more need to have part C of the health form completed.
-Anyone at camp for any amount of time less than this only needs part A and B completed.
+Anyone at camp for 72 hours or more will need to have Part C of the health form completed.
+Anyone at camp, regardless of the length of the stay, need to have a completed Parts A and B.

 How long are health forms good for?

 Health forms are valid through the end of the 12th month from the date it was administered by your medical provider.
 For example, a physical administered December 3, 2021, would be valid until December 31, 2022.